joemoose/dungeoneers.d20/docs/play.md

 ### Using Attributes

 Your character is a determined, resourceful adventurer capable of doing almost anything.
-So, when the outcome of an action is uncertain or risky, and the GM calls for an attribute save, how do we decide which attribute modifier to apply to your die roll?
+So, when the outcome of an action is uncertain or risky, and the GM calls for an attribute save, how do we decide which attribute modifier to apply?

 Your description of what your character does determines the applicable attribute.